Find AA Meetings in New York

 Sourced from official New York AA intergroups

-New York's AA community spans 718 cities with meetings held daily at churches, community centers, and online.
-Whether you're searching for AA meetings near you, looking for a specific meeting type, or exploring online AA meetings and AA Zoom meetings across New York, our directory connects you with local AA groups ready to welcome newcomers and support long-term recovery.
+New York's AA community includes 3,725 meetings across 739 cities, held daily at churches, community centers, and online.
+Whether you're looking for a meeting near you, a specific format, or an online or Zoom option anywhere in New York, this directory lists local AA groups that are open to newcomers and people at every stage of recovery.

 Active filters: